Unobtrusive, Unposed, Natural, Relaxed, Authentic Wedding Photography in Scotland

-Edinburgh wedding photographer.
-Unobtrusive photography in Scotland
+Award winning documentary wedding photography in Scotland

-Relaxed: I avoid cliches and don't expect you or your guests to perform any of the 'hilarious' poses recommended by wedding photography manuals and magazines.
+I avoid cliches and don't expect you or your guests to perform any of the 'hilarious' poses recommended by photography manuals and wedding magazines.
 I will not ask you to pose spread-eagled against a rose covered brick wall, or get the groom, best man and ushers to jump in the air.
-(If, however, your guests decide to pose in some weird way, I will, of course, photograph them!)
+(If, however, your friends decide to pose in some weird way, I will, of course, photograph them!)